 What is biodiesel?

-Example fleets that use biodiesel in TN: Great Smoky Mountains National Park, Averitt Express, cities of Crossville & Sevierville, Eastman, Knoxville Utilities Board, Nashville Metro, Performance Food Group, Sullens Transportation, TDOT.
+Example fleets that use biodiesel in Tennessee: Great Smoky Mountains National Park, Averitt Express, cities of Crossville & Sevierville, Eastman, Knoxville Utilities Board, Nashville Metro, Performance Food Group, Sullens Transportation, TDOT.

 Different blends used by Tennessee fleets B5, B20 and B99

-Best resource for learning about biodiesel – www.biodiesel.org.
+Best resource for learning about biodiesel in Tennessee and other places – www.biodiesel.org.
 The National Biodiesel Board has placed everything from fuel FAQs and production information to the OEM statements on using biodiesel in its vehicles.

 How is it produced?